sonic-net/SONiC/doc/smart-switch/high-availability/smart-switch-ha-hld.md

 This container will be running on NPU side, so when DPU is down, we can still drive the HA state machine transition properly and notify our upstream service about any state change.

-##### xswbusd
+##### swbusd

-`xswbusd` is used for establish the connections between each switches:
+`swbusd` is used for establish the connections between each switches:

-- `xswbusd` will be running in the `ha` container.
+- `swbusd` will be running in the `ha` container.
-- `xswbusd` will be responsible for establishing the HA control plane control channel and data channel between each switches.
+- `swbusd` will be responsible for establishing the HA control plane control channel and data channel between each switches.
-- `xswbusd` will be responsible for running a gRPC server to receive and route the requests coming `hamgrd` to the right switch.
+- `swbusd` will be responsible for running a gRPC server to receive and route the requests coming `hamgrd` to the right switch.
-- `xswbusd` will be responsible for running a gRPC server to receive flow info from DPU ASIC or ARM cores directly, and route the flow info to the right switch.
+- `swbusd` will be responsible for running a gRPC server to receive flow info from DPU ASIC or ARM cores directly, and route the flow info to the right switch.

 ##### 5.2.1.2. hamgrd